john-science/slowloris/README.md

 ## Slow Loris

-> A fork of DIY-LISP.
+> A clone of DIY-LISP.
 The goal is to learn.

 ### What Slow Loris will be